Steady as She Goes

 October 29th, 2012

-10 AM.
-I’ll go.
-Ugh, no just don’t want to drive.
-My left and right side of my mind is in such an argument.
+At 10 AM, I'll go.
+Ugh, no, I just don't want to drive.
+The left and right sides of my mind are in such an argument.

-12 PM.
-Not gonna do it.
-I ain’t going, I don’t care, my mind is made up.
+12 PM is not gonna do it.
+I ain't going, I don't care, my mind is made up.

-These long road trips are good for the soul but they’re also hard to travel at times because, well, where as before I thought the thinking was good for me, now there is too much thinking that's going on in my brain and now my mind begins to stretch like this highway, off into infinity.
-So, I try to distract myself by pretending to try and keep the car in-between the lines.
-But of course with my precious cargo in the backseats of the van I keep the van’s wheels straight and it’s steady as she goes.
+These long road trips are good for the soul.
+Still, they're also hard to travel at times because, well, whereas before I thought thinking was good for me, there is too much thinking in my brain now.
+Now, my mind stretches like this highway, off into infinity.
+So, I try to distract myself by pretending to keep the car between the lines.
+But of course, with my precious cargo in the backseats of the van, I keep the van's wheels straight, and it's steady as she goes.

 The boys get lost in TV, while I lose myself in my mind (in a good way).
-When you have time to think, memories come at you as fast as those tail lights from the cars that were once off in the distance that now come screaming towards you as I close the distance in my mini-van.
-Sometimes, I wish I could slam on my breaks on a certain memory and ask myself, “what the hell were you thinking?”
+When you have time to think, memories come at you as fast as those tail lights from the cars that were once off in the distance, and they now come screaming toward you as I close the distance in my minivan.
+Sometimes, I wish to slam on my brakes on a specific memory and ask myself, "What the hell were you thinking?"
 But life doesn't afford anyone those opportunities.

 But this is a pleasure trip.
 An escape from reality.
-It's time to put it those thoughts to rest at the nearest stop, because Disney World approaches, and it's time to let the fun begin!
+It's time to put those thoughts to rest at the nearest stop because Disney World is approaching, and it's time to let the fun begin!

-I have learned now that I need to find help for the little things to make the trip a little more tolerable.
+I have learned now that I need to find help for the little things to make the trip more tolerable.

 Unfortunately, it's the little things that cost money.